upros/acme-integrations/draft-friel-acme-integrations.md

 # ACME Integration with BRSKI

 BRSKI {{?I-D.ietf-anima-bootstrapping-keyinfra}} is based upon EST {{?RFC7030}} and defines how to autonomically bootstrap PKI trust anchors into devices via means of signed vouchers.
 EST certificate enrollment may then optionally take place after trust has been established.
-BRKSI voucher exchange and trust establishment are based on EST extensions and the certicicate enrollment part of BRSKI is fully based on EST. Similar to EST, BRSKI does not define how the EST RA communicates with the CA. Therefore the mechanisms outlined in the previous section for using ACME as the communications protocol between the EST RA and the CA are equally applicable to BRSKI.
+BRKSI voucher exchange and trust establishment are based on EST extensions and the certificate enrollment part of BRSKI is fully based on EST. Similar to EST, BRSKI does not define how the EST RA communicates with the CA. Therefore, the mechanisms outlined in the previous section for using ACME as the communications protocol between the EST RA and the CA are equally applicable to BRSKI.

-The following call flow shows how ACME may be integated into a full BRSKI voucher plus EST enrollment workflow.
+The following call flow shows how ACME may be integrated into a full BRSKI voucher plus EST enrollment workflow.
 For brevity, it assumes that the EST RA has previously proven ownership of a parent domain and that pledge certificate identifiers are a subdomain of that parent domain.
-The doain owernship excahnges between the RA, ACME and DNS are not shown.
+The domain ownership exchanges between the RA, ACME and DNS are not shown.
 Similarly, not all BRSKI interactions are shown and only the key protocol flows involving voucher exchange and EST enrollment are shown.

-[todo: similar to the EST section above, it is TBD exactly how the pledge determiens what domain information to insert in the CSR.
+[todo: similar to the EST section above, it is TBD exactly how the pledge determines what domain information to insert in the CSR.
 A possibility is that the Voucher response includes domain information and explicitly instructs the pledge what information to insert in the CSR.
 The RA could also instruct the Pledge to include a guid or a new unique random identifier in place of its MAC address, serial number, or whatever other identifying information is included in the IDevID.

 ~~~
 +--------+             +--------+             +------+     +------+